Simon-tan/DKT-DSC/README.md

     0,1,1,1,1,1,0,0,1,1,1,1,1,0,0
  ```

  if you do not have student ID in your data, please use student_data.py to identify student anonymously with random numbers.
+ We found some bugs in codes.
+So the result may be a bit different as described in our ICDM paper but it is still efficient than all other models compared.
+More efficient models are comming soon.